About Us

 About BeginnerTriathlete.com

 Beginnertriathlete.com's philosophy is to make healthier people and to promote an active lifestyle throughout the world.
 Triathlon is that perfect lifestyle.
-In a fast-paced world where available personal time is short, stress runs high and lifestyle preventable diseases are on the rise, BeginnerTriathlete.com is transforming the unhealthy to the healthy, the couch-potatoes into athletes.
-With a large library of articles, a superb training log, a busy online forum, great members and several training plans, BeginnerTriathlete.com has all the necessary tools to provide people with the information and motivation to get out the door and begin training today.
+In a fast-paced world where available personal time is short, stress runs high and lifestyle preventable diseases are on-the-rise, BeginnerTriathlete.com is transforming the unhealthy to the healthy, the couch-potatoes into athletes.
+With a large library of articles, a superb training log, a busy online forum, great members and several dozen training plans, BeginnerTriathlete.com has all the necessary tools to provide people with the information and motivation to get out the door and begin training today.

 A brief history

-I had a few people requesting to write.
+I soon had a few people requesting to write.
 A guy named Freddy and my mom wrote some articles and then Michael Pate ( www.whenbigboystri.com ) approached me.
 That was too cool!
 Someone with a book!
 Scott Herrick (sherrick) has also helped me out a lot with donating the time to write the heart-rate training articles and several training plans.

 In Spring 2003, we switched from Tripod to a .asp platform as I created some training logs via Frontpage and had 20 users using them.
 I always am one for functionality.
 It was very time consuming and cumbersome as I had to create each one.
 This is also when we changed names to Beginnertriathlete.com as Mind, Body, Soul was taken in every form possible.
 I started publishing monthly content at this time.

 Ljschicago(askmrsbt) has contributed some monthly articles on a new editorial concept.
 Soupaman has donated some time to get some new 'skins' and graphics in the forum for our old site - thanks to him too.
-We still use his cool, unique buttons for the forums.

-Everybody who has helped had done so on donated time-many thanks again.
+Everybody who has helped had done so on donated time - many thanks again.

 Thank you

 Thanks to all of you for making BT a welcoming, unique place.
-Beginnertriathlete.com's philosophy is too make healthier people and promote a active lifestyle throughout the world.
+Beginnertriathlete.com's philosophy is to make healthier people and promote a active lifestyle throughout the world.
 All of your support is getting us to our goal.

 Rating